Public Lands for Affordable Housing Development

 - Developers who have notified HCD of their interest in developing affordable housing on surplus local public land

-Beginning January 1, 2021, prior to agreeing to terms to dispose of surplus property, local agencies (cities, counties, and special districts) must send a description of notices of availability sent, and negotiations conducted, in addition to a copy of any restrictions to be recorded against the property, to HCD for review using HCD forms.
+Prior to agreeing to terms to dispose of surplus property, local agencies (cities, counties, and special districts) must send a description of notices of availability sent, and negotiations conducted, in addition to a copy of any restrictions to be recorded against the property, to HCD for review using HCD forms.

 Materials for local agencies to use when surplus land properties are being made available for purchase or lease: